 Weed is legal in Nevada, but only within certain limits.
-Adults 21 years of age and older in Nevada may possess up to one ounce of pot for personal use.
+Adults 21 years of age and older may possess up to one ounce of pot for personal use.
 Or they may possess up to 1/8 of an ounce of marijuana concentrate (such as hashish).
-Concentrate is the separated resin, either crude or purified.
+The concentrate is the separated resin, either crude or purified.

 It is illegal to consume recreational cannabis outside a private residence.
 And residential owners may prohibit marijuana on their own property.

 Examples of public places where pot is illegal under state law include: